Neo4j vs Memgraph - How to Choose a Graph Database?

 |Hosted Cloud service||Neo4j Aura||Memgraph Cloud|

 Both solutions have been around for some time now.
-While Neo4j has a longer track record, Memgraph has the benefit of being implemented in C++, which makes it more optimized.
-The main difference between these two is the storage engine.
-Memgraph uses an in-memory storage engine while Neo4j implements a traditional on-disk storage solution.
+While Neo4j has a longer track record, Memgraph has the benefit of being implemented in C++.
+This makes Memgraph a more optimized and more performant in-memory storage engine compared to Neo4j, which implements a traditional on-disk storage solution.

 |Bolt protocol support||Yes||Yes|